-When comparing PuTTY vs KiTTY, the Slant community recommends PuTTY for most people.
-In the question“What are the best terminal emulators for Windows?”
-PuTTY is ranked 6th while KiTTY is ranked 10th.
+When comparing PuTTY vs KiTTY, the Slant community recommends KiTTY for most people.
+In the question“What are the best SSH clients for Windows?”
+KiTTY is ranked 1st while PuTTY is ranked 4th.
+The most important reason people chose KiTTY is:

 Ranked in these QuestionsQuestion Ranking